The Shys

 The Shys were a five-piece indie rock band from Southern California.
-Their line-up consisted of Kyle Krone, Chris Wulff, Riley Stephenson, and Ryan Hansen.
+Their lineup consisted of Kyle Krone, Chris Wulff, Riley Stephenson, and Ryan Hansen.
 Their debut CD, Astoria, was released on Sire Records on July 11, 2006.
 Their most popular song is "Call in the Calvary".

 History

 Formation and EP

 Kyle Krone and Alex Kweskin knew each other for a long time.
 In high school, they met Chris Wulff, who played guitar.
 They played in different high school bands and semi-professional gigs.
 The trio then decided to form their own band.
 Originally, they were called "The Gun Shys".
 In 2004, they opened for The Killers in Las Vegas, and released a six-song EP on Intravenous Records.
 They became a four-piece band with the addition of Mike Walker.
 Later on, they were joined by Riley Stephenson and Tony Cupito.